Mootly/mpc_menuManager/README.md

 # MoosePlum Menu Manager

 This is collection of functions to manage menu operations on pages.
-It handles accordion menus and hiding menus behind icons for mobile.
+It does the following:

+- Manages accordion menus for both mouse and focus events.
+- Manages menu icon operations for mobile, or for any icon+block relationship.
+- Flags the current link in a menu so it can be styled accordingly.

 ## Dependencies